axonivy-market/portal/Documentation/PortalDeveloperGuide/source/components/layout-templates.rst

 How to start a process/task in IFrameTaskTemplate.xhtml
 -------------------------------------------------------

-1. In Task custom field, set the ``embedInIFrame`` String custom field to "true".
+1. In Task custom field, set the ``embedInFrame`` String custom field to "true".

 2. In this task, open a HTML User Dialog independent from Portal.